tjmaynes/image-analyzer-app/README.md

-# Web Playground
+# image-analyzer-app
-> a NextJS playground for my small web apps
+> a NextJS application for analyzing images

 ## Requirements